Bellaposa/APGenericSearchTextField/README.md

 2. Equal

 ### Property To Filter
-Using keyPath you can choose what field of object you want to compare
+Using keyPath you can choose what field you want to compare.

 For istance: `\.name` if you want to filter your array objects by name